 - MET SO 100 Principles of Sociology

-- MET SO 201 Sociological Methods (offered only in alternate years)
+- MET SO 201 Sociological Methods (offered alternate semesters)

-- MET SO 203 Sociological Theories (offered only in alternate years)
+- MET SO 203 Sociological Theories (offered alternate semesters)

-Of the remaining six sociology courses, four must be at the 300 level or above.
+Plus six additional sociology courses, four of which must be at the 300 level or above.

 Choose four courses (16 credits) at the 200 level or above in anthropology, criminal justice, economics, history, political science, psychology, and urban affairs.

 (total 24 credits)